leonidas/codeblog/2012/2012-01-13-implementing-semantic-anti-templating-with-jquery.md

 CoffeeScript, Jasmine and jQuery plugin development.
 At Leonidas, we've used it in a numerous projects in the past couple of months, and so far, we've been happy with it.

 The actual implementation is 66 lines of CoffeeScript, available at [GitHub][5].
-To make it easy to try, we've set up [Transparency demo site][4].
-Enjoy!
+If you want to give it a try, check [the demo site][4].

 Cheers,